 The Klarman Family Foundation works to expand access to the critical services and enrichment opportunities that help make Greater Boston a stronger, healthier and more vibrant place for all its residents.

 The Foundation has longstanding relationships supporting a broad range of organizations that address the health and well-being of individuals and families in Greater Boston.
-Our investments cluster around longstanding philanthropic interests, including bolstering a safety net, ensuring access to high-quality children’s mental health services, and supporting veterans and military families.
-As the Foundation matures we are exploring specific areas for more focused investments.
-At the same time, we remain committed to continuing to act as a nimble philanthropic citizen by responding to urgent needs and opportunities within the Greater Boston community.
+Our grants cluster around longstanding philanthropic interests, including bolstering a safety net, ensuring access to high-quality children’s mental health services, and supporting veterans and military families.
+As the Foundation evolves we may develop additional areas for more focused investments.
+At the same time, we remain committed to our role as a philanthropic citizen, and to responding nimbly to urgent needs and opportunities locally.